-Having got to know many disabled golfers since its launch, The Social Golfer have made it a priority to promote equality and understanding among golfers of all levels, gender and disability and the team feel this could be the first of many associations with disabled golfers.
+Having got to know many disabled golfers since its launch, The Social Golfer have made it a priority to promote equality and understanding among golfers of all levels.

 In previous years the community has raised over £3k for disabled golfers at their ‘Major’ events.

 However, despite this very humble effort to raise the profile of disability sports in the UK, there is still a huge job to do in changing attitudes and we want to be at the heart of this initiative.

 Houghton lost his leg suddenly sixteen years ago in a work accident whereby his leg was amputated above the knee.

 However, being the gritty character that he is, Paul decided to take up golf.

 He bought himself some clubs, an Electrokart (one-seater buggy) some lessons and joined his local nine hole course.

 He later joined the Disabled Golf Association and has now represented his country 12 times, playing of a respectable handicap of 16.

 He is also a member of the EDGA.

 As part of their sponsorship, TSG will be hosting a blog with Paul’s experiences on the tour on the website.